philip-lambert/word-ladder/README.md

 * Start and end words don't necessarily have to be present in the dictionary.
 * Returning more than one path is valid as long as they have the same length.
 I.e. if the shortest path is 6 steps, it's fine to return multiple paths as long as they're all 6 steps.

-From the example start/end words I'm also assuming that word is valid if: -
+From the example start/end words I'm also assuming that a word is valid if: -
 * It is exactly 4 characters long.
 * It has no spaces.
 * It has no non-alphabetic characters.